Motto: To meet, to connect, to learn, education is future

 - training of Kenyan coaches, so that they can assist their colleagues in school development

-- inspiring and professionalizing Kenyan and Dutch teachers and head teachers through sharing knowledge, skills and attitude on differentiation, active learning and development focused feedback
+- inspiring and professionalizing Kenyan and Dutch teachers and head teachers through sharing knowledge, skills and attitude on differentiation, active learning, creativity in teaching and development focused feedback.
+Exploring didactic possibilities within the competency Based Curriculum (CBC).

-- sharing knowledge and skills with the CSO’s in using the TPAD in combination with the coaching approach
+- sharing knowledge and skills with the CSO’s in implementing the Competency Based Curriculum.

 - sustaining partnership by meeting, connecting and learning.